Amazon Elasticsearch Service

 Amazon Elasticsearch Service makes it easy to deploy, secure, operate, and scale Elasticsearch for log analytics, full text search, application monitoring, and more.
 Amazon Elasticsearch Service is a fully managed service that delivers Elasticsearch’s easy-to-use APIs and real-time analytics capabilities alongside the availability, scalability, and security that production workloads require.
-The service offers built-in integrations with Kibana, Logstash, and AWS services including Amazon Virtual Private Cloud (VPC) , AWS Lambda, and Amazon CloudWatch so that you can go from raw data to actionable insights quickly and securely.
+The service offers built-in integrations with Kibana, Logstash, and Amazon Web Services services including Amazon Virtual Private Cloud (VPC) , Amazon Lambda, and Amazon CloudWatch so that you can go from raw data to actionable insights quickly and securely.

 For more information about Elasticsearch and its uses, see the Amazon Elasticsearch Service developer guide.

 Easy to Use

 You can deploy a production-ready Elasticsearch cluster in minutes using Amazon Elasticsearch Service without having to worry about provisioning infrastructure or installing and maintaining Elasticsearch software.
 Amazon Elasticsearch Service is a fully managed service that simplifies time-consuming management tasks such as software patching, failure recovery, backups, and monitoring.

 Amazon Elasticsearch Service gives you direct access to the Elasticsearch open-source API so you don’t have to learn new programming skills.
 Amazon Elasticsearch Service supports Logstash, an open-source data ingestion, transformation, and loading tool; and Kibana, an open-source visualization tool.